vvigneesh/html_Basic/README.md

-# This project is about the assignment on html basics
+# This assignment is on html basics